zoranzhao/DeepThings/README.md

 #             -l <number of fused layers: L>
 ```
 For example, assuming you have a host machine H, gateway device G, and two edge devices E0 (data source) and E1 (idle), while
-you want to perform a 5x5 partitioning with 16 fused layers, then you need to follow the steps below:
+you want to perform a 5x5 FTP with 16 fused layers, then you need to follow the steps below:

 In gateway device G:
 ```bash
 ./deepthings -mode gateway -total_edge 2 -n 5 -m 5 -l 16